colemickens/azure-archlinux-packer/README.md

 ## TODO

-1. Remove `walinuxagent` whenever support for this is added to the Azure Platform.
+1. Remove `walinuxagent` whenever Azure supports agent-less Linux.

 ## Advanced

 ### Local Mirror

 The `local-mirror` directory includes a script that will run `nginx` as a reverse, caching proxy in front of some Arch Linux mirrors.
-Make sure to `export ENABLE_PACMAN_CACHE=y` to enable usage.
+Make sure to enable this in `user.env` if you run the mirror.

 This greatly, greatly speeds up the image build process.